Akaqox/XAI-MML-ICU/README.md

 **📄 Abstract**
-Timely prediction of Intensive Care Unit (ICU) admission is crucial for optimizing clinical decision-making and resource management, especially in high-pressure healthcare settings.
-This study investigates the effectiveness of a multimodal machine learning framework that integrates imaging data and clinical data—including vital signs, laboratory results, and co-morbidities—to predict the ICU requirement of COVID-19 patients at the time of hospital admission.
-Utilizing a publicly available dataset, we implemented a pipeline that includes lung region segmentation, data preprocessing and augmentation, and feature learning via a pre-trained convolutional neural network architecture.
-The multimodal model, trained with focal loss to address class imbalance, achieved an area under the receiver operating characteristic curve of 0.96.
-To interpret the model’s decision, we used Gradient-weighted Class Activation Mapping to visualize salient lung regions and SHapley Additive exPlanations to assess the individual importance of clinical features.
-The most influential predictors included C-reactive protein, creatinine, eGFR, glucose, and symptom duration, consistent with findings from correlation analysis.
-The results validate the clinical relevance of our approach, which offers a transparent and effective tool for early ICU risk stratification using data commonly available upon admission.
+Timely prediction of Intensive Care Unit (ICU) admission at hospital arrival is critical for clinical decision-making, resource allocation, and patient management, particularly during large-scale health crises such as the COVID-19 pandemic.
+In this study, we propose an explainable multimodal deep learning framework that integrates chest X-ray images with clinical variables to estimate ICU admission risk at hospital presentation.
+The model uses a lightweight CNN-backbone for imaging, a multilayer perceptron for clinical data, and a mid-level fusion strategy to learn joint representations.
+To address class imbalance and data limitations, focal loss and modality-specific data augmentation are applied.
+Model explainability is ensured through Gradient-weighted Class Activation Mapping for imaging and SHapley Additive exPla- nations for clinical variables.
+Experimental results demonstrate that the multimodal framework achieves strong discriminative performance (AUROC = 0.95) and consistent performance across clinically relevant subgroups.
+Key predictors identified by SHAP analysis include C-reactive protein, oxygen saturation, hypoxia indicators, and comorbid lung disease, which are consistent with established clinical findings.
+External validation on a multi-center dataset demonstrates generalization to heterogeneous clinical settings despite domain shift.
+Beyond discrimination, the model provides reliable probabilistic estimates, supported by improved calibration performance and lower Brier score compared to unimodal baselines.
+Decision curve analysis further indicates higher net benefit across a range of threshold probabilities, supporting its potential utility in clinical decision-making.
+The findings suggest that the proposed framework could provide a promising basis for early ICU admission prediction using routinely available data at hospital presentation.

 ---